hzeller/rpi-rgb-led-matrix/README.md

      and meter.

-     In the following example you see the structural aluminum bars in the middle (covered in colored vinyl) dualing as power bars:
+     In the following example you see the structural aluminum bars in the middle (covered in colored vinyl) dualing as power bars.
+The 60A/5V power supply is connected to the center bolts (display uses about 42A all LEDs on):
      ![Powerbar][powerbar]

    - Often these boards come with cables that have connectors crimped on.